wp-plugins/ad-injection/readme.txt

 This is Paul's Ad.
 <?php } ?>`

 Note this will only work in direct insertion mode.
-It won’t work in mfunc mode unless you also load in the WordPress database dependencies.
+It won't work in mfunc mode unless you also load in the WordPress database dependencies.

 = How can I show different ads to people in different countries? =